 - AudioJungle – Probably the best marketplace on the Internet and that’s the reason we upload our own creations there.
 Thanks to its search engine, you will easily find songs from all genres and sound effects that perfectly match the structure of your podcast.
-Simply choose the type of license, which will range from $ 1 to $ 19 for the standard and it will be available for you to use it immediately.
+Simply choose the type of license, which will be the Standard License (wich can cover up to 52 episodes of that podcast within one year) and it will be available for you to use it immediately.

 - Jamendo – It’s a mix of a music community and downloadable royalty free songs.

 - Pond5 – Very similar to the first one, also offers sound effects and a multitude of genres to choose from.